memgraph/docs/docs/reference-guide/backup.md

 durability mechanisms.

 In `IN_MEMORY_ANALYTICAL` mode, Memgraph offers no periodic snapshots and write-ahead logging.
 Users can create a snapshot with the `CREATE SNAPSHOT;` Cypher query.
-During snapshot creation, other transactions will wait to start.
+During the process of snapshot creation, other transactions will be prevented from starting until the snapshot creation is completed.